odan/odan.github.io/_posts/2019-11-05-slim4-tutorial.md

 }
 ```

-If you like this pattern for validation, I recommend to have a look at this library:
+If you like this pattern for validation, I recommend having a look at this library:
 [selective/validation](https://github.com/selective-php/validation)

 ### Repositories